mkrufky/libdvbtee/README.md

 libdvbtee is a stream parser and service information aggregator library for MPEG2 transport streams.
-The library includes a program service information (PSI) parser and support for various network streaming methods and is aware of the linux-dvb kernel API.
+The library includes a program service information (PSI) parser and support for various network streaming methods and is aware of the linux-dvb kernel API as well as HDHomeRun network streaming APIs.

 The library contains enough functionality to power a full featured television middleware application, including the ability to acquire and stream data